softdevteam/krun-linux-kernel/README.md

 modules provide access to MSRs via device nodes, they introduce too much jitter into measurements.

-## Setup and Installation
+## Installation from Source

-This section describes the setup of the Krun kernel, including putting the kernel into `full tickless mode', which Krun insists upon.
+These instructions assume a Debian Linux system.

+Unfortunately, the process of building from source is complicated by the fact that Debian customise the Kernel.

 ### Step 1: Make Sure You Are on the Right Branch